trigaten/Learn_Prompting/README.md

 [https://learnprompting.org](https://learnprompting.org)

 This website is a free, open-source guide on prompt engineering.
-Contributions are welcome!
+Cotributions are welcome!
 Harsh criticism is welcome too!

 ## Contribution Guidelines